leleliu008/ppkg/README.md

     `/path/of/url-transform` command must output a `<URL>`

-    you can generate a url-transform sample via `xcpkg gen-url-transform-sample`
+    you can generate a url-transform sample via `ppkg gen-url-transform-sample`

     If you want to change the request url, you can set this environment variable.
 It is very useful for chinese users.